What does retroactive jealousy mean?

 This may have meant that the individual was left longing for something they could not have; predictable love and care.

-In later life these kind of fears and insecurities get projected into love relations and become the basis for retroactive jealousy.
+In later life, these kinds of fears and insecurities get projected into love relations and become the basis for retroactive jealousy.
+It can become the basis for obsessive thoughts, for unwanted thoughts out of which a vicious cycle develops.

 In retroactive jealousy we see these difficult feelings being projected onto the new people that are met.
 As that happens the jealousy corrodes the confidence in the new relationship.
 Feelings like; anger, envy, jealousy and insecurity have a destructive effect on the relationship.